yxlin/yxlin.github.io/_docs/cognitive-model/lba3.md

 ...

 ## To see what other options in the simulate function
-## ?ggdmc:::simulate.model
+## ?ggdmc:::simulate
 nsim <- 2048
 dat <- simulate(model, nsim = nsim, ps = p.vector)
 ```

-We used data.table to help inspect the data frame.
+We used data.table to inspect the data frame.
 This makes no difference when
 the data set is small.

 ```